 Raquel Dykshoorn (née Ramos)

 Graduate Student Staff

 Iliana Flores is a Graduate Mentor for the McNair Scholars Program.
 She is a Ph.D student in the Department of Counseling, Clinical, and School Psychology.
 She is also a transfer and first-generation college student.
 As a McNair alumna, Iliana enjoys mentoring students explore their own research interests.
 Her current clinical and research interests include access and utilization of culturally- sensitive mental health services using a social justice lens, bilingual (English-Spanish) professional training and development, and the identity development of Latina community health workers.
 Outside of work, Iliana enjoys spending her time dancing cumbias and learning how to surf.
-She is always looking forward to connecting with students, so feel free to stop by the McNair office or schedule a meeting to see her.
+She is always looking forward to connecting with students, so feel free to schedule a meeting to see her.